eweisger/HTTP-Request-and-Response-Server/README.md

-# CSCI-373 Introduction to Cybersecurity
+# CSCI-373 Intro to Cybersecurity